 Our review is designed to help you maximize your score on the USMLE® Step 3 Exam.
-StatPearls questions and articles are linked directly to United States Medical Licensing Examination® (USMLE®) content outlines.
+StatPearls questions and articles are based on our experts review of the United States Medical Licensing Examination® (USMLE®) topics.
 Each review course is designed to empower you to assess your knowledge and understanding of medical principles and concepts found on the USMLE® Step 3 Exam.

-We have 13,390 Multiple-choice 1st, 2nd, and 3rd order questions with four detailed teaching points linked to 4,740 PubMed indexed review articles related to the USMLE® Step 3 Examination.
+We have 5,210 Multiple-choice 1st, 2nd, and 3rd order questions with four detailed teaching points linked to 2,614 PubMed indexed review articles related to the USMLE® Step 3 Examination.
 You can customize practice questions to anatomical and clinical USMLE® Step 3 Student subject areas.
-In addition, you will have access to a 250 question pre- and post-test USMLE® Step 3 Exam to help you target learning and identify areas that need further study.
+In addition, you will have access to a pre- and post-test USMLE® Step 3 Exam to help you target learning and identify areas that need further study.
 Analytics and reports allow you to compare your scores to other students.

 Achieve top scores

 The StatPearls USMLE® step 3 practice questions, NBME® step 3 practice exam questions, USMLE® step 3 Qbank questions, USMLE® step 3 RX Qbank, and USMLE® Step 3 questions will help you achieve a top score on the USMLE® Step 3 Examination.
 2,220 authors and 33 editors have contributed to the development of the USMLE® Step 3 Exam content, which is continuously refined and updated to improve your learning experience.

 How many hours is the USMLE® Step 3 Exam?

 The USMLE® Step 3 Exam is 16 hours.